Financial-Times/upp-provisioners/Tutorial.md

 At a high level you will:
 1. (#Setup SSH)

-1. Create a branch of the services to be run
+1. Create a repository and define two services to be run

 1. Create a new CoCo cluster

 1. Nurse it to health

 1. Deploy a new service

 1. Decommission the cluster

 ## Setup SSH